themeblvd/theme-blvd-importer/readme.txt

 = 1.0.2 - 05/05/16 =

+* Fixed: Demos not importing correctly numbered 10+ or with non-numerical strings.

 = 1.0.1 - 05/03/16 =

 * Fixed: PHP warning when importing a theme demo that happens to not have all menu locations being used.